Colorectal cancer: detected early, cured 9 times out of 10

 Screening is performed every 2 years for men and women between the ages of 50 and 74 who do not have:

-• no personal or family history likely to predispose them to this cancer,
+• no personal or family history that might predispose them to this cancer,

 • Visible blood in the stool;